ahmadaminnin/cow_tracker/README.md

 ### Reference and Credit

-   Huge shoutout and credit goes to The AI Guy for creating the yolov4-tensorflow-deepsort for this repository's reference:
+   Huge shoutout and credit goes to [The AI Guy](https://github.com/theAIGuysCode) for creating the yolov4-tensorflow-deepsort for this repository's reference:
   * [yolov4-deepsort](https://github.com/theAIGuysCode/yolov4-deepsort)

 ### Contact

-Please contact me at ahmadaminin@gmail.com if you had any question or problem.
+Feel free to contact me at ahmadaminin@gmail.com if you had any question or problem.